 - Educating and inspiring trust among people who do business together, both locally and globally.

 The BBB is a nonprofit organization run by volunteers.
 Headquartered in Chicago, it has helped to resolve more than 2 million complaints since it was founded in 1912 as the Chicago-based “Chicago Association of Retailers.”
-The organization began as a way to combat mail fraud.
+Originally, the organization began as a way to combat mail fraud, and has since expanded into helping resolve customer complaints and rating businesses of any kind, from in-person establishments to online businesses alike.

-At first, they were just one among many groups that did not have any official government backing; but eventually their work translated into federal law and regulations.
+At first, they were just one among many groups or associations that did not have any official government backing; but eventually their work translated into federal law and regulations.

 The organization’s slogan is “Don’t Buy A Name.”